idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 as Idris — that is, a language where expressions do not have side-effects — is that I/O is inherently side-effecting.
-So, Idris provides a parameterised type ``IO`` which *describes* the interactions that the run-time system will perform when executing a function:
+So, Idris provides a parameterised type ``IO`` which *describes* the interactions that the runtime system will perform when executing a function:

 .. code-block:: idris

-    data IO a -- description of an IO operation returning a value of type a
+    data IO a -- description of an I/O operation returning a value of type a

 We’ll leave the definition of ``IO`` abstract, but effectively it describes what the I/O operations to be executed are, rather than how to execute them.
-The resulting operations are executed externally, by the run-time system.
+The resulting operations are executed externally, by the runtime system.
 We’ve already seen one I/O program:

 .. code-block:: idris